 - 1. High Material Costs: High material costs have been a significant factor in the underperformance of 3D Systems.
 The company's strategy of investing in materials and software to support the shift to 3D production led to increased costs.
 Despite a 4% increase in materials revenue, the company had to write down a significant amount in inventory, indicating that the cost of materials was not being fully recouped.
 The company's focus on a broad range of materials also increased costs, as it required investment in research and development and supply chain optimization.
 Furthermore, the company's strategy of focusing on part cost rather than material cost has not yet led to significant improvements in performance.
 The company's focus on production applications, which provide higher volume materials usage, has also not yet led to significant improvements in performance. - 2.
 Slow Printing Time: Slow printing time has also contributed to the underperformance of 3D Systems.
 Despite investments in improving the reliability and speed of its printers, significant improvements in performance have not been realized.
 The company's focus on production applications increased the demand for fast printing times, but this demand has not yet been met.
 The company's strategy of focusing on production printers and reducing supply chain costs has not yet led to significant improvements in printing time.
 Additionally, the company's focus on developing a broad range of materials, which requires more time to print, has also contributed to slow printing times.
-The company's strategy of focusing on production applications, which require fast printing times, has not yet led to significant improvements in printing times.
-The company's strategy of focusing on production applications, which require fast printing times, has not yet led to significant improvements in printing times. - 3.
+The company's strategy of focusing on production applications, which require fast printing times, has not yet led to significant improvements in printing time. - 3.
 Limited Consumer Adoption: Limited consumer adoption has been a significant factor in the underperformance of 3D Systems.
 Despite investments in marketing and customer support, significant improvements in performance have not been realized.
 The company's strategy of focusing on production applications and providing a complete solution has not yet led to significant consumer adoption.
 The company's focus on a broad range of materials and printers has also increased the complexity of its offerings, which may have limited consumer adoption.
 Moreover, the company's focus on specific markets such as investment casting and jewelry, and entry-level prototyping, has not yet led to significant consumer adoption.
 The company's strategy of focusing on production applications, which require a high level of consumer adoption, has not yet led to significant improvements in consumer adoption.